-WiMAX and WiFi Together: Deployment Models and User Scenarios - 14/11/07
+WiMAX and WiFi Together: Extended Wireless Networks - 14/11/07

-Today, nearly pervasive WiFi delivers high-speed Wireless Local Area Network (WLAN) connectivity to millions of offices, homes, and public locations, such as hotels, cafés, and airports.
+Today, nearly pervasive WiFi delivers high-speed Wireless Local Area Network (WLAN) connectivity to millions of offices, homes and public locations, such as hotels, cafés, and airports.
 Worldwide, more than 223 million homes have WiFi connections, and there are over 127 million WiFi hotspots.

-Although the wide area Internet connectivity offered by 2.5 and 3G cellular data services has been mobile, these services do not provide the broadband speeds to which users have become accustomed and that WiMAX can deliver.
+Although the wide area internet connectivity offered by 2.5 and 3G cellular data services has been mobile, these services do not provide the broadband speeds to which users have become accustomed and that WiMAX can deliver.

 To read the full article, Courtesy Motorola and Intel, Please CLICK HERE.